Expert Advice On Improving Your Home

 Written By Bradford Cuthrell

 If you're like the typical American homeowner, over half of your energy bill (55%, according to the U.S. Department of Energy) goes toward heating and cooling your home.
-With Forest Lake's cold winters, you probably feel like you're spending even more than that.
-On average, the monthly heating bill for a Forest Lake resident is $200.
+With Forest Lake's cold winters, you probably feel as though you're spending even more than that.
+On average, the monthly heating bill for a resident of Forest Lake is $200.

 Top 10 Best HVAC Companies in Forest Lake